Cell Phone Driving Laws in Massachusetts

-What can I do to protect and educate my family?
+What can I do to protect and educate my family or employees?

-Start by sharing this post on local cell phone driving laws.
-Next, sit down and have a conversation with all the drivers in your household.
+Start by sharing this post on MA cell phone driving laws.
+Next, sit down and have a conversation with all the drivers in your household/company.
 There are many forms of distracted driving that are not necessarily against the law, but are still very dangerous.
-You might want to take a family pledge to avoid them.
+You might want to make a group pledge to avoid them.
 Consider banning distractions like:

 - Eating while driving